Jokubas Salyga is a Lecturer in International Relations at the Department of Social and Political Sciences.

 Jokubas teaches on Russian Politics and Society (POLS30071), Global Political Economy (INTR22205) and International Relations and Global History (INTR10625) modules.

 He is a member of the Association for Slavic, Eastern European and Eurasian Studies and the Association for the Advancement of Baltic Studies.

-My current research programme consists of two main projects on Baltic post-communist transformation and historical materialist concepts:
+My current research programme consists of three projects on Baltic post-communist transformations, labour resistance in East-Central Europe and historical materialist concepts:

 State, Capital and Labour in Baltic Post-Communist Transformations

 This research strand builds on my doctoral thesis to investigate the conditions and processes undergirding the economic sociology of post-communist change in Estonia, Latvia and Lithuania.
-Aided by a historical materialist approach, I seek to unearth the vectors of continuity in the forms of class-constituted rule, study the processes conducive to the exasperation of geographical unevenness and centre attention on intra- and inter-class conflict shaping the trajectories of change.
-The research project sheds light on previously unexplored themes ranging from the origins of neoliberalism in the Baltics, currency and monetary reforms as exemplary of authoritarian neoliberal statecraft to labour resistance in the episodes of privatisation and 2008-2011 crisis management, as well as the rise of far-right.
+Aided by a historical materialist approach, I seek to unearth the vectors of continuity in the forms of class-constituted rule, study the processes conducive to the exasperation of geographical and social unevenness and centre attention on intra- and inter-class conflicts that shaped the trajectories of change.
+The research project sheds light on previously unexplored themes ranging from the origins of neoliberalism in the Baltics, currency and monetary reforms as exemplary of authoritarian neoliberal statecraft to labour resistance in the episodes of privatisation, the modalities of 2008-2011 crisis management, and the rise of far-right in Estonia.